 What level is the course and do I need any particular skills?

-This one-day intensive course is designed for musicians and music teachers looking for an introduction to Sibelius in order to prepare and print scores and other notation.
+This course is designed for musicians and music teachers looking for an introduction to Sibelius in order to prepare and print scores and other notation.

 Good knowledge of conventional music notation and basic computer skills are required for this course.